 SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures 1.
 To provide a sustainable supply of housing including an appropriate mix of types and tenures to reflect demand and need.
 Permanent.
 Direct.
 LT ++ he proposed policy inherently provides for additional housing within the District, by proposing up to 700 new dwellings on site at a density of 30 dwellings per hectare net.
 Neutral.
 0 The omission of this policy in isolation would not significantly affect the status quo as other housing sites would provide strategic housing allocations.
 The HRA is currently being carried out by AMEC and the conclusions will be addressed in this document in due course To ensure no significant effects as a result of recreational pressure on designated sites, the policy should cross-refer to Policy SP25 and the SPA mitigation strategy.
 2. To maintain appropriate healthcare provision and access to healthcare facilities for all sectors of society.
 Neutral.
 0 There will not be a change in the status quo under either the result in the addition or removal of healthcare provisions. proposed policy or the no policy scenario.
 Neither will - 3.
 To provide access to appropriate educational facilities for all sectors of society including focus on training vulnerable and welfare dependant workers with skills necessary to ensure year round employment.
-Neutral.
-0 There will not be a change in the status quo under either the result in the addition or removal of educational provisions. proposed policy or the no policy scenario.
-Neither will - 4.
-To increase public safety and reduce crime and fear of crime.
+4. To increase public safety and reduce crime and fear of crime.
 Temporary/Permanent.
 Indirect.
 ST/LT + Development of new homes could contribute to the reduction of crime and fear of crime through the better design/layout of residential areas.
 Neutral.
 0 A no policy option would not alter the status quo. - 5.
-To provide appropriate key facilities to support vulnerable people and reduce the level of Unknown ?
+To provide appropriate key facilities to support vulnerable people and reduce the level of Unknown?
 The effects on existing community facilities cannot be assessed and are therefore unknown at this stage as effects Neutral.
 0 A no policy option would not alter the status quo.
 As part of the masterplanning process, mitigation in the form of further studies will be required to ensure positive